-Travellers can choose limousine services, which operate through a coupon system.
+Travelers can choose limousine services, which operate through a coupon system.
 Tickets can be purchased at the Airport Limo counter situated in the Arrival Hall.
 The list of limousine models includes a Mercedes E220 and Jaguar S-Type.
-Taxis are available at level 1 and 3 of the Main Terminal Building.
-A RM2 coupon purchase is required prior to boarding these taxis.
-A 50% surcharge is added between Midnight and 6am.
+Taxis are available at levels 1 and 3 of the Main Terminal Building.
+An RM2 coupon purchase is required prior to boarding these taxis.
+A 50% surcharge is added between Midnight and 6 am.

-The Kuala Lumpur-Singapore High Speed Rail project started in 2017 and is expected to open in 2026.
+The Kuala Lumpur-Singapore High-Speed Rail project started in 2017 and is expected to open in 2026.
 The 220-mile line is being designed to reach 186 mph (300 kph) to cut travel time between the two global cities from 7 hours by conventional rail, down to 99 minutes.
-By placing passengers n the heart of each city, it will dramatical cut flights between the tow cities.
+Placing passengers n the heart of each city will dramatically cut flights between the two cities.

-Opened in 1996 and having 30% less mileage, Rapid KL has already grown ridership higher than San Francisco’s BART metro system.
+Opened in 1996, Rapid KL has already grown ridership higher than San Francisco’s BART metro system.
 That makes each station busier.
-Once you arrive in KL Sentral, it is convenient to hop on a KTM Komuter, LRT or Monorail to reach many popular destinations.
-They operate from 6am to Midnight, with trains arriving every 3-15 minutes.
+Once you arrive in KL Sentral Station, it is convenient to hop on a KTM Komuter, LRT, or Monorail to reach many popular destinations.
+They operate from 6 am to Midnight, with trains arriving every 3-15 minutes.
 As you might surmise, trains are crowded during commute hours (07:00-09:00 and 17:00-19:00).

-If traveling alone, avoid reading paper maps or tourist books on Rapid KL.
-Instead, study the Rapid KL map on your computer/tablet in your hotel room or at a cafe.
+If traveling alone, study the Rapid KL map on your computer/tablet in your hotel room or at a cafe.
 If you have questions about the Rapid KL, ask the concierge.
-Stash away paper maps.
 Then after catching the KL Rapid, a brief glance at station maps and on trains will not draw undue attention.